SofiaDeLaRosa/FFT/README.md

 ##  Metodology

-We calculate FFT of the Nirvana's unplugged concert in New York in 1994 and generate the spectra of the frequencies.
+We record an audio of birds singing and generate the spectra of the frequencies.

 We use: